crunchy-devops/jenkins-pic/IntellijIDEA.md

 # Configure your IDE
 Set up your workspace environnement using JetBrains
-You should use IntellijIdea Professional Edition
+You should use Goland Jetbrains
-( or Goland or Pycharm )

 Download the package from
 https://www.jetbrains.com/idea/download/download-thanks.html?platform=windows